terna/ejmmp/model02/model02.md

-- applying the unmployement rate to exclude agents
+- applying the unemployement rate to exclude agents